 Because the euphoric effects do not last very long, both users and abusers tend to take repeated doses to sustain the high.
 Residual side effects include tachycardia and restlessness, which can continue for several hours after use.

-Professional intervention and a decent environment are required in the recovery from cocaine addiction.
+Professional intervention and a decent environment are required in recovery from cocaine addiction.
 Common steps toward recovery include the following:

 It is a treatment option in which users undergo withdrawal under professional supervision safely.
 Usually, it is the first phase of recovery.